melanierolo/Eye-Movement/README.md

 ## Install

-1. Fork and download the project
+1. Fork and download the project.
-2. Open index.html file in the browser
+2. Open index.html file in the browser.

 ## Usage